zhongnansu/es-cli/README.md

 ## Installation
 - `pip install escli`
-- escli is backward compatible with Python 2.7.
+- escli is compatible with Python 3, and python 2 is going away soon https://pythonclock.org/

 ## Configuration